-The Guild, through its Comfort Quilt Society, donates about 400 quilts per year to the Neonatal Intensive Care Unit of the Victoria General Hospital.
+The Guild, through its Victoria Community Comfort Quilts Society, donates about 400 quilts per year to the Neonatal Intensive Care Unit of the Victoria General Hospital.
 There is an Annual Christmas Sale in November which supports the purchase of materials to make these baby quilts.

-As education is part of the Guild mandate, quilting workshops, mini-workshops, and a biennial retreat provide the members with up to date information on quilting trends.
+As education is part of the Guild mandate, quilting workshops, mini-workshops, educational speakers and the biennial quilt show are some of the ways the Guild provides members with up to date information on quilting trends.
 An extensive quilting Resource Centre is open to members on meeting days and Stitch Days.

-Stitch Day is held once a month at the Citadel giving quilters the opportunity to work on their projects in community and help to produce the quilts the Comfort Quilt Society provides to the Neonatal Unit.
+Stitch Day is held once a month at the Citadel giving quilters the opportunity to work on their projects in community and help to produce the quilts the Victoria Community Comfort Quilts Society provides to the Neonatal Unit.